varnish/varnish-wiki/source/content/tutorials/varnish/multiple_varnishes.rst

 Multiple backends means serving from several servers.
 You want Varnish to map all the URLs into one single host.
 There are many options for doing this.

-Let's take a PHP applciation website to which you would like to add a Java application.
+Let's take a PHP application website to which you would like to add a Java application.
 Let's say your Java application should handle URLs beginning with /java/.

 Assuming that you already have a backend running at 8080 and serving content to